Margarita-Simeonova/Conditional-Statements-Advanced/README.md

 06. Operations Between Numbers:

-Schreiben Sie ein Programm, das zwei ganze Zahlen (N1 und N2) und einen Operator liest, um eine bestimmte mathematische Operation auszuführen.
-Mögliche Operationen sind: Addition(+), Subtraktion(-), Multiplikation(*), Division(/) und Modulare Division(%).
-Beim Addieren, Subtrahieren und Multiplizieren sollte die Konsole das Ergebnis und die Angabe, ob es gerade oder ungerade ist, ausgeben.
-Bei der gewöhnlichen Division ist das Ergebnis.
-In modularer Aufteilung - der Rest.
-Es ist zu beachten, dass der Divisor gleich 0 (Null) sein kann und nicht durch Null teilbar ist.
-In diesem Fall muss eine besondere Meldung aufgedruckt werden.
+Write a program that reads two integers (N1 and N2) and an operator to perform a given mathematical operation.
+The possible operations are: Addition(+), Subtraction(-), Multiplication(*), Division(/) and Modular Division(%.)
+When adding, subtracting and multiplying, the result and whether it is even or odd should be printed on the console.
+In the case of ordinary division - the result.
+In the case of modular division - the remainder.
+It should be borne in mind that the divisor can be equal to 0 (zero), and division by zero is not possible.
+In this case, a special message should be printed.

 Input:

-3 vom Benutzer eingegebene Zeilen werden aus der Konsole gelesen:
+3 lines entered by the user are read from the console:

- • N1 – Ganzzahl;
+• N1 - integer;

- • N2 – Ganzzahl;
+• N2 - integer;

- • Operator – ein Zeichen aus der Auswahl: „+“, „-“, „*“, „/“, „%“.
+• Operator - one symbol from: "+", "-", "*", "/", "%".

 Output:

-So drucken Sie eine Zeile auf der Konsole:
- • Wenn es sich bei der Operation um Addition, Subtraktion oder Multiplikation handelt:
+Print one line to the console:

+• If the operation is addition, subtraction, or multiplication:

- ◦ "{N1} {Operator} {N2} = {Ergebnis} - {gerade/ungerade}"
+◦ "{N1} {operator} {N2} = {result} - {even/odd}"

- • Wenn es sich bei der Operation um eine Division handelt:
+• If the operation is division:

- ◦ "{N1} / {N2} = {Ergebnis}" - Ergebnis auf die zweite Dezimalstelle formatiert
+◦ "{N1} / {N2} = {result}" - result, formatted to the second decimal place

- • Wenn es sich um eine modulare Aufteilung handelt:
+• If the operation is modular division:

- ◦ "{N1} % {N2} = {Rest}"
+◦ "{N1} % {N2} = {remainder}"

- • Im Falle einer Division durch 0 (Null):
+• In case of division by 0 (zero):

+◦ "Cannot divide {N1} by zero"

- ◦ „{N1} kann nicht durch Null geteilt werden“ Beispiele für Eingabe und Ausgabe
+ ◦ „{N1} kann nicht durch Null geteilt werden“

+Beispiele für Eingabe und Ausgabe

 ########